gothinkster/realworld/spec/README.md

 # Creating New Framework Implementations

-Before getting started on a new implementation, **check and see if there any [github issues](https://github.com/gothinkster/realworld/issues) for the framework** you want to implement.
+1. **Check and see if there any [github issues](https://github.com/gothinkster/realworld/issues) for the framework** you want to implement.

-If someone else has started working on an implementation, consider jumping in and helping them!
+2. If someone else has started working on an implementation, **consider jumping in and helping them!**

-Otherwise, feel free to **[fork our starter kit](https://github.com/gothinkster/realworld-starter-kit) & post the link to it in a new issue with your framework's name tagged `stack wip`.**
+3. Otherwise, feel free to **[fork our starter kit](https://github.com/gothinkster/realworld-starter-kit) and get started**

+4. **Create a new issue** for your framework tagged `stack wip` & link to your repo

 ### [Fork our starter kit >>>](https://github.com/gothinkster/realworld-starter-kit)